Can I Break My Lease Because of Roaches?

 How to Break Your Lease Because of Roaches

-The first thing to do when you want to break your lease because of roaches is to document, document, document.
+When you have a roach problem, the first thing to do is to document, document, document.
 Write down the dates and approximate times that you see insects — you might have scores of entries.
 Take pictures with your smartphone to further substantiate your claim.
+Also, take screenshots or keep all messages between you and your landlord.

 Start by making a written request for remediation.
 Send your letter via certified mail and include copies of your documentation, including photographs.
 Then, wait the appropriate time for their response — check your lease or contact your local legal aid society to ask what the requirement is in your jurisdiction.
 In many places, you must give them 30 days to address the issue.

 If your landlord still proves unresponsive, begin your legal action by talking to your local health department.
-They can inspect your apartment for habitability — a crucial piece of evidence for your court case.
-Find an attorney or contact legal aid if you are indigent.
-There’s no guarantee of help with the latter, but you may find assistance filing court documents.
+They can inspect your apartment for habitability — crucial evidence for your court case.
+Then, file your case at a local small claims court.
+Your landlord will be served with the claims case and you will go to court.
+In this case, you can break your lease without any fines.

 Illegal Moves to Avoid